satrevino2/Amazon-Reviews-Scraper/README.md

 ### Running
 1. Open your terminal.

-2. Change directory into the folder the python code is located in.
+2. Change directory into the folder the amazon_scraper.py code is located in.

 3. Finally, enter in your terminal: ```python3 amazon_scraper.py```